 - Your service area (if you provide your services outside of your physical location).

-- Contact information, including phone number and website address (and don’t forget, your Google My Business account, though helpful, is not really a replacement for your actual website.)
+- Your e-business card with contact information, including phone number and website address (and don’t forget, your Google My Business account, though helpful, is not really a replacement for your actual website.)

 - Appointment links